calmm-js/kefir.atom/README.md

 #### <a name="class-SettableProperty"></a> [≡](#contents) [`SettableProperty a :> AbstractMutable a`](#class-SettableProperty)

-A `SettableProperty` allows to create an atom out of a Kefir property and a `set` function.
+A `SettableProperty` can be used to create an atom out of a Kefir property and a `set` function.

 For example: